oracle-livelabs/apex/object-storage-workflow/task-details/task-details.md

     ![Add Post Processing Query](images/add-post-processing.png " ")

-12. Save all the changes made so far, as it's now time to create a hidden page responsible for processing the download of the object storage file.S
+12. Save all the changes made so far, as it's now time to create a hidden page responsible for processing the download of the object storage file.

     ![Save Changes](images/save-p10-changes.png " ")